- Are you a qualified teacher?

 Students should acquire knowledge and understanding of the nature of schools and other educational institutions and improve their leadership skills.

 In general, admission to a programme at the Master's level requires the applicant to have completed an undergraduate degree with a first-class grade (7.25).
-In addition, a teaching license and at least two years of work experience after completing a teaching qualification are required.
+In addition, a teaching license is required, and two years of work experience after completing a teaching license is preferred.

 30 ECTS must be completed